Master of Arts in Teaching English to Speakers of Other Languages (TESOL)

 - GRENot Required

-- Prestigious program at the #46-ranked university in the US*
+- Prestigious MA in TESOL program at the #46-ranked university in the US* committed to the highest standards of academic excellence and Christian values.

-- Nationally-recognized faculty of scholar-practitioners with extensive educational experience
+- Nationally-recognized faculty of scholar-practitioners with exemplary academic achievements, professional expertise, educational experience, and scholarly credentials.

-- Cohort model designed for strong peer support and lifelong professional relationships
+- Cohort model designed to build upon leadership skills, peer support, and lifelong relationships with colleagues.

-- Extensive networking opportunities through our alumni network with more than 20,000 professionals
+- Extensive Pepperdine alumni network creates influential business connections with more than 110,000 professionals.

 * U.S. News & Report, Best Colleges Rankings, National Universities

-A master's degree in TESOL provides professional value both inside and outside of the classroom.
-After earning your degree, you may pursue employment in a variety of teaching and administrative roles, including:
+A master's degree in Teaching English to Speakers of Other Languages provides professional value both inside and outside of the classroom.
+After earning your MA, you may pursue employment in a variety of teaching and administrative roles, including:

 - Elementary, Secondary or Higher Education ESL Teacher